JLBender is an online writer who provides help and advice on building resumes through activities and clubs.

-Learning to incorporate your extracurricular activities into a resume will complement and highlight skills you may not be able to show due to lack of experience.
+Incorporating your extracurricular activities into a resume will complement and highlight skills you may not be able to show due to a lack of experience.

 Being involved in clubs and organizations can show potential employers that you are more than just a kind-hearted or outgoing person.

-Clubs help develop real skills and a well-crafted resume can highlights these skills gained.
+Clubs help develop real skills, and a well-crafted resume can highlight these skills gained.

 Being the captain of your high school or college sports team show employers that you have leadership qualities and a strong work ethic.

-Organizing a food drive show you have organizational and project management skills.
+Organizing a food drive shows you have organizational and project management skills.

 Don’t sell your experience in clubs short on your resume.
 Think of how you were involved with the club and what skills could transfer to your resume.
 It may take a little thinking outside the box, but membership in just about any club can be beneficial.